nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### rewardInterval
-Time interval for calculating rewards (in seconds)

-*Typically set to 180 days, used as denominator in reward calculations*
+Time period for LP reward eligibility in seconds

 ```solidity